yamaimo-illus/typespec-to-zod/README.md

 ## Extended Syntax for Doc Decorator

-By using the `zod:` identifier within a doc comment, you can instruct the `typespec-to-zod` tool to generate Zod schemas with specific requirements.
+By using the `zod:` identifier within a doc comment, you can instruct the `typespec-to-zod` to generate Zod schemas with specific requirements.

 This feature provides greater flexibility and control over the validation rules directly from the TypeSpec model.